CBICA/NiChart_Project/INSTALLATION.md

 Go to https://github.com/CBICA/NiChart_Project/blob/main/installers/install_nichart_docker_windows.ps1 and download the file (Doable with either the three dots icon on the top-right -> Download, or the separate Download button a litte below that.

 Open up the file explorer to find where you downloaded this file.
 Hold Shift and right click in that folder.
-You should see "Open PowerShell window here".
-Click that option.
+You should see "Open PowerShell window here" or "Open Terminal here".
+Click one of those options.

 #### Running the installer

-Make sure the PowerShell terminal from the last step is open.
+Make sure the terminal from the last step is open.

 Then run this command, **making sure to replace** DATA_DIR with the data path you chose earlier:
 ```